|Working the pharmacy during my volunteer stay in Peru|

 - Benadryl, Tylenol PM, or melatonin

 - Try not to take hard-core sleeping pills, you don't want to be robbed

 This can often accompany diarrhea or nausea, its a good idea to keep a small plastic thermometer in your first-aid kit.
 This will help you monitor your fever to determine if you should see a doctor or take medications.
 Acetaminophen (Tylenol), Ibuprofen (Advil), and Naproxen (Aleve) can help lower your fever.
-Always see a doctor if your fever is over 104 or if its accompanied by stiff neck, rash, or shortness of breath.
+Fevers can also be the first sign of Malaria or other severe diseases, so always see a doctor if your fever is over 104 or if its accompanied by stiff neck, rash, or shortness of breath.
 As always stay hydrated.

 Sleeping, eating well, and taking it easy when you are sick are the best recommendations.
 Vitamins, in recent studies, have been found not to help much, unless you have an unbalanced diet or are in need of extra vitamins (pregnant, elderly, children).
 Probiotics especially during and after an antibiotic treatment is a good recommendation to replenish your normal flora (normal bacteria that help you combat infections, breakdown food, and metabolize vitamins).
 Anti-itch (hydrocortisone) cream for bed bug bites or poison ivy itching is a good addition to your first-aid kit.

 I went to see a doctor in Nepal and in India, both visits were under $30.
 In Peru I was hospitalized for Salmonella for an entire day, I even had my own room.
 In the USA that would have cost thousands of dollars but in Peru it was about $200.